 - Spiders do not have any balance or acceleration sensors.
 They depend on their eyes to orient their way.

 - The blood equivalent of spiders is called hemolymph.
 It contains hemocyanin (copper-containing protein molecules) instead of hemoglobin (iron-containing protein molecules).
 Hemocyanin is a much weaker oxygen carrier than hemoglobin.

-- The Brazilian wandering spiders are considered as the world’s most dangerous spiders.
+- The Brazilian wandering spiders are considered the world’s most dangerous spiders.
 Its venom is an extremely powerful neurotoxin.
-It is up to 20 times more fatal than the venom of a Black widow spider if get into the bloodstream of a person.
+It is up to 20 times more fatal than the venom of a Black widow spider if gets into the bloodstream of a person.

 - All spiders have silk glands and spin silk.
 However, not all spiders spin webs.

 - In the spider’s body, muscles lay inside while an outer skeleton known as exoskeleton protects the muscles and other body parts.